rui-ye/OpenFedLLM/README.md

 Key arguments:

-- model_name_or_path: the name or local location of your base model
+- `model_name_or_path`: the name or local location of your base model
-- template: template for chatting.
+- `template`: template for chatting.
 Define your own template in `utils/template.py`.
-- dataset_name: the name of dataset.
+- `dataset_name`: the name of dataset.
 You may modify `utils/process_dataset.py` if your interested dataset has not been supported.
-- dataset_sample: needed if you want to sample a specific number of samples from the original dataset.
+- `dataset_sample`: needed if you want to sample a specific number of samples from the original dataset.
-- fed_alg: the name of federated learning algorithm
+- `fed_alg`: the name of federated learning algorithm
-- num_clients/sample_clients: `num_clients` clients in total, `sample_clients` clients for each round
+- `num_clients`/sample_clients: `num_clients` clients in total, `sample_clients` clients for each round
-- max_steps: the number of model update steps for one client at each round.
+- `max_steps`: the number of model update steps for one client at each round.

 ### Federated Value Alignment